-The Rites of Passage Program is designed for girls ages 6-18 years.
+The Rites of Passage Program is designed for young ladies in grades 3-12.
 The program’s focus is to mentor young girls through eight monthly four hour educational workshops.
 The emphasis of these workshops are focused on but not limited to: character building, self discipline, ancestral history, community service, goal setting, etiquette, leadership skills and higher education.
 The program begins in September and concludes in May.

 Mentors and Volunteers

 All mentors and volunteers must go through a mentor training session before they can become a mentor or volunteer.
 The training consist of the following topics: